alexcoulton/neosarek/README.md

 NeoSarek was designed with the Melanoma PEACE cohort in mind, where there are many clonally-related samples from a single patient (in this case metastases stemming from a singular origin.)
-Mutation-calling prior to NeoSarek is performed with Mutect2 from Sarek in single-sample mode.
+Mutation-calling prior to NeoSarek is performed with Mutect2 in Sarek using single-sample mode.
 As the samples are clonally-related, we can expect that some mutations may be present across more than one sample.
 However, these mutations may not always be called by Mutect2 if for example there is low alternate allele-frequency.
 The presense of a